24 Interesting Facts about Gold

 The oceans are a treasure trove

-While the ocean might not seem like the ideal source for gold, it, in fact, houses 20 million tons of it mixed with all the water and sand.
-Mining it is a different matter altogether and probably not worth the cost with the technology we have right now.
+While oceans might not seem like the ideal source for gold, it, in fact, they house 20 million tons of it mixed with all the water and sand.
+Mining gold formed this way is a different matter altogether and probably not worth the cost with the technology we have right now.

 Earth has a golden heart

 All the gold we mine comes from the earth’s crust but its core has much more.
 How much you ask? enough to coat the entire earth to a thickness of 1.5 feet.
-The only problem is that we do not know how to even get close to the earth’s core
+The only problem with mining the center of the world gold is that we do not know how to even get close to the earth’s core.

 Worth their weight in gold

 Dubai launched a program in 2014 to combat obesity.
-Through this program, they offered overweight kids 2 grams of gold for every 2.2 pounds of weight they lost.
+Through this program, they offered children 2 grams of gold (0.0643015 troy ounces) for every 2.2 pounds of weight they lost.
 Now that is how you motivate someone to get fitter.

 Afraid of gold